JosTheDude/suggestions-bot/README.md

 > DiSKY: https://github.com/DiSkyOrg/DiSky

-Install the .sk file as a regular skript, and configure the settings at the top of the file.
+Install the .sk file as a regular skript then configure the settings at the top of the file.